bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_CLI/02_Usage.rst

         ..
 CAUTION::

-                Removing an applocation will delete the copied app directory and every valuable results generated inside.
+                Removing an application will delete the copied app directory and every valuable results generated inside.

    .. group-tab:: Remote